-Yogurt making at home has become a very popular activity as more people are enjoying the health benefits provided by live, natural yogurt.
+Real yogurt (or yoghurt if you are British) has only 2 ingredients, milk and cultures.
+Yogurt making at home has become more popular as more people are enjoying the health benefits provided by live, natural yogurt with no additives.

-Intrepid home yogurt makers are quickly discovering that the quality of ingredients used and the strains of cultures used in fermentation determine the taste, consistency & health benefits of home-made yogurt.
+The quality of the milk used and the strains of cultures added determine the taste, consistency & health benefits of home-made yogurt.

 Most commercial yogurt cultures are laboratory isolated single strains of bacteria, selected for a narrow set of qualities – mostly ones which provide a very mild taste & creamy texture similar to commercial yogurts.
 But as with the fast growing popularity of heirloom vegetables that offer a diversity of flavours not found in commercial produce, heirloom yogurt cultures are finding their way into connoisseurs and chefs kitchens, providing a whole universe of yogurt tastes & textures.

 The added benefit of heirloom yogurt cultures include being able to self reproduce themselves indefinitely – unlike commercial strains of bacteria that must be renewed every generation to get a consistent product.
 Also, many proponents consider heirloom yogurts to be healthier as they contain entire ecosystems of beneficial bacteria, rather than just a single strain or two.